jaime-garvey/dsml-study-guide/Machine Learning.md

 	a.
 Without bootstapping, we may fail to generalize median of distribution (goal is to decrease variance in distribution of data)
 	b.
 As 𝑛 increases,  bootstraping will select approximately 2/3 unique samples (make sure model isn't biased to true sample)
 2. **Aggregating**
+	b.
+Aggregate of the predictions of the models (that use the different bootstapped samples)

 **Note:** an ensemble of decision trees is called a Random Forest.
 Decision trees are prone to high variance and overfitting.